mynodebtc/mynode_docs/docs/advanced/custom-app-versions.md

 ## Customizing an Application Version

 To start customizing an app version, first go to the settings page and click on the 'Customize Application Versions' button.
+A link it also available on the bottom of the Manage Apps page.

 <center>
   <figure>